VazkiiMods/BotaniaCD/jars/README.txt

 * Patchouli for post-1.14 versions
 * Fabric API for all Fabric versions

+Garden of Glass releases compatible with each version are also included in the folder.

 Here are the tested and known-working configurations for Forge and Fabric versions, as of the time of writing.